tylim88/Efficient-Typescript-Mororepo/README.md

 ## Project Templates

-There are 5 projects template, with fine-tuned and simplified configuration:
+There are five project templates, each with fine-tuned and simplified configurations:

-1. `node-libraries`: non-publishable and non-buildable.
+1. `node-libraries`: for general TypeScript/JavaScript libraries.
-2. `jsdom-libraries`: same as `node-libraries`, but specifically for code that manipulates the DOM.
+2. `jsdom-libraries`: similar to `node-libraries`, but specifically for code that manipulates the DOM.
-3. `react-app`: for React app.
+3. `react-app`: for React applications.
-4. `react-app-e2e`: for React app e2e.
+4. `react-app-e2e`: for end-to-end testing of React applications.
-5. `node-app`: for back end, non-buildable.
+5. `node-app`: for backend applications.

 All templates include commands for linting and type checking.

+Only front end template(`react-app`) has a build command.

 The TypeScript and Vitest configurations for each template are extensively simplified without sacrificing functionality.
-In most cases, only the base configuration files need to be modified.
+In most cases, only the configuration files in root folder need to be modified.

 Remember to change the project name - a search and replace function can accurately replace all instances of the name.